yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans.md

 ## Customize API Products
 To customize the visual appearance of API Products, follow the following steps:
-1. Navigate to the **API Products** menu, select the product that you want to customize (the Payment API in example below).
-In this menu you can customize the following aspects of API Products:
+1. Navigate to the **API Products** menu, select the product that you want to customise (the Payment API in example below).
+In this menu you can customise the following aspects of API Products:
 - **Catalogue display name**: this is the name that will be displayed in the external catalogue.
 - **Featured API Product**: tick this option for the API Product to appear on the home page under the **Featured products** section.
 - **Description**: a short description about what this API Product is.
 It is displayed in the catalogue and on the API Product page.